NGK02/sparki-virtual-wallet/README.md

-Blockie Forum System
+Sparki Virtual Wallet
 ====================

->Blockie is a forum system designed for cryptocurrency enthusiasts.
-It empowers users to actively engage in discussions by creating posts and comments related to various crypto topics.
-Users have the freedom to express their opinions by liking or disliking posts and comments.
-Additionally, Blockie offers a comprehensive search functionality, enabling users to easily find specific users or posts of interest.
+>Sparkie is a virtual wallet web app that lets you take charge of your budget!
+You can send and receive money to everyone, deposit cash from your credit or debit card, and even exchange currencies with real-time rates from a 3rd party API.
+ A solution that empowers users to effortlessly monitor their exchanges,transactions and transfers.Acess to tools which helps you make informed financial decisions.
- This project is developed using the ASP.NET Core 6 framework and encompasses a public API and a User Interface built with MVC, ensuring a seamless and intuitive user experience.
+ The project is developed using the ASP.NET Core 6 framework with a Custom User Interface built with MVC and TailWind CSS also public API's, ensuring a seamless and intuitive user experience.

 ## Project Description
-### Areas
+### Key Features:
-* **Public part** -  accessible without authentication
-* **Private part** - available for registered users only
-* **Administrative part** - available for administrators only
+* **Email verification** -  Secure your virtual wallet with email verification.
+It’s quick, easy, and adds an extra layer of protection to your account.
+* **Currency exchange** -  Sparki supports multiple currencies in your wallet.
+You can instantly exchange between your currencies with real dynamic exchange rates from a 3rd party API!
+* **Comprehensive Transfer Records** - Options to sort your transactions based on your preferences, allowing you to quickly locate specific details and streamline your financial analysis.
+* **Multiple cards** - With us you can easily manage all your debit and credit cards in one convenient place.
+Simply select the one you want to use within the app and you’re good to go.
+* **Responsive design** - You can use our website on any device!
+We support multiple screen sizes from monitors, through tablets down to the smallest of smartphones!
+* **Dark theme** - The dark theme is perfect for those who prefer a more subdued and elegant look and it's easier on the eyes.
+Plus, it can help save battery life on your device.
+* **Refer a frined** - A fantastic opportunity for you to invite a friend and both of you enjoy a delightful gift.

 #### Home Page
 * The home page of our forum system showcases real-time active user count, total post count, and tables featuring the top ten most commented and created posts, providing visitors with a glimpse into the vibrant community and engaging discussions.